iainctduncan/papers/source/design.rst

 Finally, using Max supports the goal of being usable for real-time interaction and live performance.
-The Max clocking facilities are highly accurate, with jitter being typically in the 0.5-1ms range when using a typical signal vector size of 32 or 64 samples (CTN: Lyon 2006, 67).
+The Max clocking facilities are highly accurate, with jitter being typically in the 0.5-1ms range when using a typical signal vector size of 32 or 64 samples (Lyon 2006, 67).
 (Signal vector size is user configurable in standalone Max, and is locked to 64 samples in Ableton Live.)
 Max timers are also implemented such that this degree of jitter does not accumulate over time, something I have verified in extensive tests during development.